 It includes diseases such as colon polyps, gastrointestinal cancer, jaundice, liver cirrhosis, gastroesophageal reflux (heartburn), peptic ulcer disease, colitis, gallbladder and biliary tract disease, nutritional issues, Irritable Bowel Syndrome (IBS), pancreatitis, and so on.

 Gastroenterology Diseases And Conditions:

-Gastroenterology essentially addresses diseases of the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts and liver.
-The functioning of the entire digestive system, both related to the passage of food through the digestive canal to the physiological processes of food digestion, absorption and elimination come under the purview of this specialty.
+Gastroenterology essentially addresses diseases of the oesophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
+The functioning of the entire digestive system, both related to the passage of food through the digestive canal and the physiological processes of food digestion, absorption, and elimination, comes under the purview of this specialty.

 It includes the medical and surgical treatment of diseases such as colon polyps, gastrointestinal cancer, jaundice, cirrhosis of the liver, gastroesophageal reflux (heartburn), peptic ulcer disease, colitis, gallbladder and biliary tract disease, nutritional problems, Irritable Bowel Syndrome (IBS), pancreatitis, etc.

-Endoscopic treatments are used to treat gastrointestinal bleeds, gastrointestinal cancers, and foreign body removal, among other things.
+Endoscopic treatments are used to treat gastrointestinal bleeding, gastrointestinal cancers, and foreign body removal, among other things.

-Our gastroenterology doctor handles primary treatments, including gastrointestinal surgical disorders including the intestines, pancreas, and hepatobiliary system [liver and gallbladder], as well as cancers, with many of these operations being undertaken using Minimal Access surgery.
+Our gastroenterologist handles primary treatments, including gastrointestinal surgical disorders including the intestines, pancreas, and hepatobiliary system [liver and gallbladder], as well as cancers, with many of these operations being undertaken using minimal access surgery.